-- 405a,b-3,3 ELECTROMAGNETIC FIELD THEORY.
+405a,b-3,3 ELECTROMAGNETIC FIELD THEORY.
 Vector treatment of the theory: a) Electrostatics in vacuum and in matter; steady currents. (b) Magnetism, magnetic materials, electromagnetic radiation.
-Prerequisites: (a) MATH 305; PHYS 308; (b) PHYS 405a. - 410-3 OPTICS.
-Nature of light photometric quantities; geometrical optics; interference and diffraction; polarization; introduction to lasers; optical properties of materials.
-Includes weekly two-hour lab.
+Prerequisites: (a) MATH 305; PHYS 308; (b) PHYS 405a.

+410-3 OPTICS.
+Nature of light; photometric quantities; geometrical optics; interference and diffraction; polarization; introduction to lasers; optical properties of materials.
+May include laboratory component.
 Prerequisites: PHYS 302 and MATH 250.